Step 3. Define Views

 Select Object Groups

 Select one or more object groups to associate their indexed data with the view.
-The pane updates to show the list of daily intervals for the selected groups, and you can restrict analysis to specific daily intervals if desired, then click Next.
+The pane updates to show the list of daily intervals for the selected groups.
+You can restrict analysis to daily interval file names that match a pattern, or to those with a filename date within a time window like last 3 days, then click Next.

-In the Schema Transformation window, you can review the data model/schema for the columns in the view and take advantage of several predefined, schema transformation types that are available to you.
-You can transform fields virtually (that is, without changing the indexed data stored on disk) by clicking the gear icon.
+In the Schema Transformation window, review the data model/schema for the columns in the view.
+You can define filtering rules on one or more columns, and you can apply a powerful set of predefined, schema transformation types to virtually transform fields within the context of the view (that is, without changing the indexed data stored on disk) by clicking the gear icon.

 Create the View